3TUSK/Temp-l10n/README.md

 # Temp_LocalizationFile

 #### Introduction
-This is main repository of "Temporary Localization", a Minecraft resourcepack with purpose to provide the translation for Minecraft mods which haven't officially support localization yet.
+This is main repository of "Temporary Localization", a Minecraft resourcepack with purpose to provide the Simplified Chinese (zh-CN, 简体中文) translation for Minecraft mods which *haven't* officially support localization yet.

 Credits to [this](https://github.com/Adaptivity/LocalizationsForMCFMods) for the idea of assembling a resourcepack.

-Currently this repo is majorly collecting Simplified Chinese (zh_CN) translation.

 #### Contribution